-The term ESG is multi-faceted and straddles numerous areas.
-In a similar manner to equity valuation based on fundamentals, a one-dimensional approach falls far short of the mark here.
-It is therefore necessary to engage in multi-dimensional thinking in order to obtain as comprehensive as possible a governance (ESG) factors, together with active, engaged ownership, is crucially important for complying with its fiduciary duties.
+The team believes the best possible integration of environmental, social and governance (ESG) factors, together with active, engaged ownership, is crucially important for complying with its fiduciary duties.
 The aim is to be a responsible business partner that attaches the highest priority to ethical behaviour and integrity as well as safeguards the interests of its clients.
 The objective is to enshrine sustainability principles firmly within its operations.